Obama "Clean and Articulate"/Beiden

 for Time-Reversible Dissipative Oscillators." [with Carol Hoover and Florian

-Grond; to appear in Communications in Nonlinear Science and Numerical
+Grond; Communications in Nonlinear Science and Numerical

 Simulation 13, 1180-1193 (2008)].